 Just a few miles north east of the site you can visit the town of Menai Bridge.
 There's some lovely walks along the promenade with views of the famous suspension bridge which crosses the Menai Strait from Anglesey to mainland Wales.

 The noteworthy Lon Las Ogwen cycle route starts just to the east of Bangor at Porth Penrhyn.
-The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda on the way.
+The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda and the stunning glacial valley of Nant Ffrancon on the way.
 It runs mostly along old railway paths and the River Ogwen before finishing at the lake and waterfall.
 The route uses part of Route 5 and is also suitable for walkers.

 For more walking ideas in the area see the Anglesey Walks page.